better-world-collective/better-world-collective.github.io/index.md

 Many people idolize the wrong role models.
 Many of the people whom society looks up to prey on the poor, disrespect other people and focus on questionable human values.

-If these role models are hoarding resources and actively creating inequality in the world, why do we look up to them?
+These role models are hoarding resources and actively creating inequality in the world, so we should stop looking up to them.
 Hoarding resources does not stimulate the economy and when you have more than you need to live well and you are not sharing these resources, you are violating basic human decency.
 Being disrespectful or preying on others are not human qualities we should look up to or reward.

 Instead we should look up to people who help their communities, people who can effectively lead and people who serve.
 We need to look up to people who work to ensure everyone has their basic needs covered.
 We need to look up to people who can inspire future generations.